GitMirroring/gnuboot/site/index.md

 from the wider community to inform people about the inclusion of nonfree software in the Libreboot releases.

-You can also help our project by informing people about this genuinely free version of Libreboot.

 Another way to help this project and take a stand for fully free software is to change URLs across the web from <libreboot.org> to
 <gnu.org/software/gnuboot>, to make sure that the mentioned software
 is reliably free software.

+You can also help our project by informing people about GNU boot or other 100% free boot software.

 While there is some documentation in our git repositories, we also need help adding explanations on how to contribute, build and test